-On the stunning West Coast of Australia we were lucky enough to visit The Ningaloo Reef which is commonly known as the Great Barrier Reefs little brother, this is where you find marine life, this is where you swim with whale sharks!
+And then we arrived on the stunning West Coast of Australia and we were lucky enough to visit The Ningaloo Reef.
+The reef is commonly known as the Great Barrier Reefs little brother.
+We soon found out it had the most incredible marine life from turtles, sharks, dolphins to… WHALE SHARKS!

 We could not resist booking a Whale shark tour!

 Off we went to search and explore the reef with huge smiles and high hopes.
-The spotter planes were up searching for the Sharks and we had our eyes firmly on the ocean!
+We got kitted up, hopped on the boat, the spotter planes were up in the sky searching for the Sharks and we had our eyes firmly on the ocean!

 Time went on and still no Whale Sharks.
 Dolphins showed up and started riding the bow of the boat and then a 3 metre Tiger Shark just a stones throw away swam past, swiftly followed by a Sea Snake and a 3 metre Manta Ray!
 It seemed every animal in the sea wanted to say hello except the Whale Shark.